 Nothing says comfort food like meatloaf.
-Stuffed Turkey Meatloaf has an unexpected treat in the middle – hard-boiled eggs!
+Stuffed turkey meatloaf has an unexpected treat in the middle – hard-boiled eggs!

 Given the fact that this versatile creation lends itself to experimentation, it’s easy to find a recipe that pleases everyone.
 Adding eggs and oatmeal or breadcrumbs ensures the meatloaf will stand up to slicing.

-The meatloaf is a showstopper in of itself and hearty enough for a full meal.
+The meatloaf is a showstopper in itself and hearty enough for a full meal.
 However, you can also serve it with traditional sides, like mashed or baked potatoes or creamed corn.

 This recipe is from Tiffany’s book Cooking Game Birds.
 To buy this book, and many more, visit here.